sa-mw-dach/podium/README.md

 ## Feature requests
 If you would like to see a feature or addition please open a issue and feel welcome to contribute.

+## Pre-requisites
+* Public or rotable IP on at least one node.
+* Port 30000 or whatever the jvb node port is on UDP needs to be open to public or routable IP.
+* Port 3478 TCP/UDP needs to be open to public or routable IP.
+* TLS certificate solution like Let's Encrypt.

 ## Lets Encrypt Certificate
 Jitsi meet requires a TLS certificate.
 TLS can be terminated inside the web pod or terminated on the edge.
 I would recommend edge termination and in this case we can use a lets encrypt k8s admission controller to setup our certificates within the created OpenShift route.